c6o/docs/content/guides/custom-provisioner.md

 ### Install Web Component

-The install web component is displayed during the install process.
-The c6o Store displays this panel on install
+The `install` web component is displayed during the installation process.
+The CodeZero Store displays this panel on installation.

-The install tag should be named {app}-install-main.
+The `install` tag should be named {app}-install-main.

+> [!NOTE]
-> NOTE: To change the tag prefix from something other than the application name, the `tag-prefix` provisioner field can be used as documented [here](/references/appspec.md).
+> To change the tag prefix from something other than the application name, the `tag-prefix` provisioner field can be used as documented [here](/references/appspec.md).

 The c6o Store injects the `StoreFlowMediator` mediator as shown.
 The mediator provides access to the provisioner section of the application spec.